Skip to content

 Which Password Algorithm Should I Use?

 All organizations are provisioned with sha2 and the SHA-1 cryptographic hash function by default.
-Once you determine how you would like to migrate your user passwords, you will need to communicate your choice of password algorithm and cryptographic hash function to your Technical Account Manager prior migrating any users into Arc XP Identity if you don’t want to use the default settings.
+Once you determine how you would like to migrate your user passwords, you will need to communicate your choice of password algorithm and cryptographic hash function to Arc XP Customer Support prior to migrating any users into Arc XP Identity if you don’t want to use the default settings.
 You cannot change your selection once user migration has begun.

 SettingDescriptionWorkflow Options